2025

 2. The Classification or Grading Method

-This is the job grading method that encourages grouping according to general job characteristics.
-This grouping is done while considering pre-established grade classifications, thus reflecting skill levels and individual responsibility at handling tasks.
+Classification is a job grading method that encourages grouping according to general job characteristics.
+This grouping is done while considering pre-established grade classifications, thus reflecting skill levels and individual responsibility for handling tasks.
 This classification method is straightforward and does not waste time.
-However, the system is bound to inflate job grades since some of them get pushed to higher levels than they deserve to be.
+However, the system is bound to inflate job grades since some get pushed to higher levels than they deserve.

 Downfalls include: